 Every time I’m stuck in a thinking pattern, I try to break away by looking at the list of cognitive biases.
 It’s free and easy.
-Just go to the Wikipedia for “list of cognitive biases.”
+Just go to Wikipedia for a “list of cognitive biases.”

 It’s very appealing to think that we’ve got it all figured out because we’ve read a few books or studies.
 There’s just one problem: You still can’t trust your judgments, no matter how much knowledge you have.
 Being aware of that simple thought helps you to make better-informed decisions.

 - When I came back from a stressful trip, I said: “I will never travel again!”